-These representations are based on the information available to us as of December 31, 2019
+These representations are based on the information available to us as of (date of completion/representations).

 Public Bid Law

 It is true that we have complied with the public bid law, R.S.
 Title 38:2211-2296, and, where applicable, the regulations of the Division of Administration and the State Purchasing Office.